UTS Housing has over 1,200 bedrooms across five residences to offer to UTS students.

 Please note that:

-- To be eligible for UTS accommodation, you must be enrolled or intend to enrol, as a UTS student (with over 6 credits) doing either an undergraduate, a postgraduate or research degree for the relevant accommodation period being sought in the application
+- To be eligible for UTS accommodation, you must be enrolled or intend to enrol, as a UTS Insearch student (over 18 years old) or as a UTS student doing either an undergraduate, a postgraduate or research degree for the relevant accommodation period being sought in the application

 - UTS student bedrooms are for one person only (except twin shares)